 He had also got some Jamaican, Toltec and Thomas’s Fruit-eating Bats, Little Yellow-shouldered Bats and Parnell’s Moustached Bats.

-Aside from the bats, he’d seen a Paca near the nets and, as we were packing up, we spotted a Grey Four-eyed Opossum.
+Aside from the bats, he’d seen a Paca near the nets and, as we were packing up, we spotted a Grey Four-eyed Opossum (probably now split into Dark Four-eyed Opossum).

 Back at the lodge I found a baby Vesper Rat outside my room that had fallen from its nest (or its mother).

 The next morning we were up at dawn to check the traps.
-As expected we caught a great many Mexican Deer Mice (probably 70% of the traps had a deer mouse inside).
+As expected we caught a great many Nicaraguan Deer Mice, a recent split from Mexican Deer Mouse (probably 70% of the traps had a deer mouse inside).

 We also caught one very nice looking (and surprisingly robust) Highland Pocket Mouse.